Nourh3503/My-project/README.md

 2. In server file we grab this information and apply authentication functionality on it.
 <h3>Front end code with backlinks:</h3>

-For facebook we use: authentication/backend.php?keyword=facebook For google we use: authentication/backend.php?keyword=google
+For Github we use: authentication/backend.php?keyword=Github

 <h3>Backend code: </h3>
 Backend code we put in authentication folder.